-Going vegan doesn’t have to be difficult.
+Going vegan doesn’t have to be difficult when there are vegan substitute ingredients.
 Substituting meat, eggs, milk, and cheese with plant-based (vegan) alternatives can make your transition a bit smoother, keeping your taste buds happy.
 Today I will share with you the foods I use to substitute for my (once) favorite animal-based favorites.
 As I’ve grown in my vegan ways, I find it unnecessary to imitate meat and cheese as often.
 But they still find their way onto my plate from time to time.
+Let’s look at some Vegan substitute ingredients.

 You can buy a vegan egg substitute such as The Vegg – Vegan Egg Yolk and Energ-E Egg Replacer, or you may wish to create your own mock eggs.
 Below are several ways to create your own.